 Before Amanda received Dynamic Seating, she tended to lean forward and then throw her trunk rearward, colliding with the back of the seating system.
 She would do so repeatedly.
 This rocking movement was leading to wear and tear on the wheelchair frame and placing her at risk of the wheelchair tipping over, which could lead to injury.
 When the wheel locks were engaged, Amanda’s rocking led to the wheelchair ‘walking’ across the room as her forceful movements translated into movement of the frame.
 If attempts were made to limit her rocking (i.e. anterior trunk support), Amanda would become agitated and less alert.
 Activity has always been important to her.
-Download to read more.
+Download her Dynamic Seating Case Study to learn more.

 “Dynamic Seating is life changing for people who need it.”